Welcome to the SCA!

 If you wish to become a member of SCA, visit the SCA website for more information.

 Practices & Meetings

-Practices are what we do each week in order to get ready for an event.
+Practices are what we do each week in order to get ready for an event or just have fun and socialize.
 We have many different practices which include:

 Armoured Combat (sword fighting)

 All of our practices are located in the Greater Victoria area.
 Please contact the Officer in charge and let them know that you are planning to attend as there is loaner gear available to use.